vikasdatir30/KnowlegeBase/AWS/Lambda_notes.md

     We just need to write our code and lambda function will automatically trigger execution by receiving some event.

-    We can write our code in python, java , c++, ruby or javascript.
+    We can write our code in python, java , c# or javascript.

     Aws lambda mostly use to deploy background task and not for any heavy applications of because of certain limitations.